-If you want to create behavior change and ensure your teams use the MEDDIC questions correctly, you have to train and coach groups and individuals.
+You must train and coach groups and individuals to create behavior change and ensure your teams use the MEDDIC questions correctly.

-And, don’t forget to use the win-loss analysis process as another tool to reinforce MEDDIC.
-As you review closed deals, ensure that the appropriate data is being captured consistently and in enough detail.
+And don’t forget to use the win-loss analysis process as another tool to reinforce MEDDIC.
+As you review closed deals, ensure that the appropriate data is captured consistently and in enough detail.

 Put in the work; it will pay off.

 MEDDIC Must Be Embedded In Your Whole Process